@article{AghaKouchak-2020-Climate,

 ACL

-- Amir AghaKouchak, Felicia Chiang, Laurie S. Huning, Charlotte Love, Iman Mallakpour, Omid Mazdiyasni, Hamed Moftakhari, Simon Michael Papalexiou, Elisa Ragno, and Mojtaba Sadegh.
+- Amir AghaKouchak, Felicia Chiang, Laurie S. Huning, Charlotte A. Love, Iman Mallakpour, Omid Mazdiyasni, Hamed Moftakhari, Simon Michael Papalexiou, Elisa Ragno, and Mojtaba Sadegh.
 2020.
 Climate Extremes and Compound Hazards in a Warming World.
 Annual Review of Earth and Planetary Sciences, Volume 48, Issue 1, 48(1):519–548.